maopl/TransOpt-doc/_sources/usage/problems.rst

          return results

-By following these steps, you can successfully register a new benchmark problem in the TransOPT framework.
+By following these steps, you can successfully register a new benchmark problem in the PrismBO framework.

 .. _synthetic-problems: